Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-with-synthetic-data-and-distillation-for-llms/getting-started-with-synthetic-data-and-distillation-for-llms.md

 Depending on the values in the `contact_preference` column, Cortex AI can generate text or email messages that can be used for customer support responses.

 <!-- ------------------------ -->
-## (TODO: update) Conclusion And Resources
+## Conclusion And Resources

 Duration: 1

 Congratulations!
-You've successfully completed the Cortex Fine-tuning Quickstart Guide.
+You've successfully generated synthetic data and distilled the knowledge from a big foundation model into a small and specialized fine-tuned model.
 You can use any of [these](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions?_fsi=TNKw8Mx5&_fsi=TNKw8Mx5#availability) supported LLMs for fine-tuning with Cortex.

-### (TODO: update) What You Learned
+### What You Learned

 You have learnt how to use Snowflake Cortex AI to:
+**Generate Synthetic Data**: Prompt `llama3.1-405b` to generate synthetic customer support tickets.
+**Prepare**: Training dataset for distilling a the knowledge from a foundation model into a small custom LLM.
-**Categorize**: Use LLM to categorize support tickets **Generate**: Prepare training dataset for fine-tuning by leveraging an LLM for annotations **Fine-tune**: Use smaller, fine-tune model to achieve accuracy of larger model at fraction of cost **Generate**: Custom email/text communications tailored to each support ticket
+**Distill**: The knowledge from the large model to fine-tune model a smaller model and achieve high accuracy at fraction of cost.
+**Generate**: Custom email/text communications tailored to each support ticket

 ### Related Resources